Abdu-Rauf/Koneko/README.md

 1. **Server Structure**
    I am still in the middle of understanding/learning how Go servers should be structured, and that reflects in my current server directory (everything is in the `main` package).
 I plan to refactor the server directory to better align with standard Go project layouts.

-2. **Cross-Platform Container Builds**
-   Currently, the `agent.go` binary is pre-compiled for a specific Linux architecture (`GOOS=linux GOARCH=amd64`).
-   This breaks cross-platform compatibility and can force Docker into using slow CPU emulation on different machines.
-   To fix this, I plan to implement multi-stage Docker builds so the agent compiles dynamically for the host’s native CPU architecture during the image build process.

-3. **Automated Builds & Image Versioning**
-   Right now the Docker build process is handled pretty naively.
-Users have to manually run `docker build` commands, and there is no guarantee the built image version will match what the server expects.
-   I plan to handle this properly by introducing environment variables for dynamic image tagging and automating the build/run setup (likely using a `Makefile` or Docker Compose).

 ---